BaderLab/POPPATHR/README.md

 source ~/.bash_profile
 ```

-Cytoscape needs to be downloaded from your browser using the link above.
+Cytoscape needs to be downloaded from your browser using the link [above](#prerequisites).

 ### Data inputs

-You will need three types of data to use POPPATHR:
+You will need two types of data to use POPPATHR:
 - [SNP genotypes](#snp-genotypes)
 - [Gene set annotations](#gene-set-annotations)

+Plus optional data to dig deeper into your POPPATHR results:
 - [Functional genome annotations](#functional-genome-annotations)

 #### SNP genotypes

-In the paper, we used SNP genotype data from the International HapMap Project 3 (HM3).
+In the paper, we used population SNP genotype data from the International HapMap Project 3 (HM3).
 This data required a genome assembly conversion from hg18 to hg19, and needed to be converted to PLINK [binary format](http://www.cog-genomics.org/plink/1.9/formats) (bim, bed, fam).

 ```
 # Enter POPPATHR genotypes folder